theupdateframework/pep-on-pypi-with-tuf/README.rst

 hash.
 Alternatively, PyPI may periodically archive its own versions of *snapshot* rather than rely on externally provided metadata.
-In this case, PyPI SHOULD take the cryptographic hash of every package on the repository and store this data on an offline device.
+In this case, PyPI SHOULD take the cryptographic hash of every package on the repository and store this data on an off-pypi device.
 If any package hash has changed, this indicates an attack.

-As for attacks that serve different versions of metadata, or freeze a version of a package at a specific version, they can be handled by TUF with techniques like implicit key revocation and metadata mismatch detection [81].
+As for attacks that serve different versions of metadata, or freeze a version of a package at a specific version, they can be handled by TUF with techniques like implicit key revocation and metadata mismatch detection.

 Appendix A: Repository Attacks Prevented by TUF